deltaryz/sharez/README.md

 ![Screenshot of settings menu](img/options.png)

-### NOTE: While developing this, transfer.sh appears to have gone offline.
-Curl will freeze while trying to upload.
-If it doesn't come back, I will look into alternatives.
+### NOTE: While developing this, the public transfer.sh service appears to have gone offline.
+This default URL will not function.
-#### Advanced users can [self-host transfer.sh](https://github.com/dutchcoders/transfer.sh), or achieve similar functionality with your save path exposed to a webserver.
+#### Advanced users can [self-host transfer.sh](https://github.com/dutchcoders/transfer.sh), or achieve similar functionality with your save path exposed to a webserver (see example below).

 * `--filename=example.webm` - filename / format
   * Supported formats: `.webm`, `.mp4`